vfonic/solidify/README.md

 ## Usage

-First run:
+To get the necessary migrations into your app, run the following (this assumes you have already set `solidus` with `solidus_auth_devise`):

 ```sh
 rails generate solidify:install
 ```

-...to get the necessary migrations into your app.

 Add these ENV variables so that Carrierwave gem can store your theme files to S3: